wfzirk/SUN-3LTR-Font-Utility/README.md

 bfdoall.py – This is a dialog for easily setting up the doEnv.bat file for use by the 	doall.bat file.
 Optionally it will run any or all the scripts.

 bfmain.py – This can replace the doall.bat file for manual running.
 It makes 	debugging and viewing of run results in a friendlier manner than the text files.
 	It will modify the doEnv.bat and config.json files.
 This is executed by calling bf.bat

+Diagnostics

+There are several diagnostic files generated to show mismatches and missing unicodes and words.

+name_has_spaces.txt - This file will list words that have spaces and can not be in the list

+name_not_used.txt -	This is a word in the primary dictionary not in the language dictionary

+not_in_primary.txt – This is a word in the language dictionary not in the primary dictionary

+unicode_mismatch - This lists words that have different unicodes between the English dictionary vs the language dictionary